¡Obtenga asesoría en español! Llámenos hoy a (800) 222-4701

 Hi-hat – Actually two cymbals, with one inverted atop the other on a special stand.
 Hi-hat cymbals are very versatile, able to be played “closed” with the stand’s foot pedal pressed down, “open” with the pedal up, and everywhere in between.
 Simply pushing down the pedal without striking the cymbals produces a nice “chick” sound.

-Do Cymbals and Stands Come with My New Drum Set?
+Do Cymbals & Stands Come with My New Drum Set?

-Unless you get a kit that specifically calls out the inclusion of cymbals and hardware, such as the Ludwig Element Evolution or the TAMA Imperialstar Complete, modern shell packs will not typically come with these.
+Unless you buy a kit that specifically notes the inclusion of cymbals and hardware, such as the Pearl Export or the TAMA Imperialstar, modern shell packs will not typically come with these.
 Sweetwater’s side navigation is your friend here.
 Just tick the box in the Configuration tab that says “Drum Sets” to filter by kits that include cymbals and, most often, stands.
 Also, be advised that snare drums (a key component of the modern drum set) may not be included with many of the shell packs on our site.
-Contact your Sales Engineer at (800) 222-4700 for more information.